albrtctm/magento2-order-transfer/README.md

 **Installation**

-1. Unzip the file and copy to <directory_root>/app/code
+1. Unzip the file and rename the main folder to `M2` then copy to <directory_root>/app/code

 - Run Following Command via terminal